Answers to DIY Hot Sauce Questions

-So you either bought one of our DIY Hot Sauce Kits or you are inspired and going to make hot sauce at home without our kit.
+So you either bought one of our DIY Hot Sauce Kits or you are inspired and going to make hot sauce at home with your own ingredients.
 Now you want to have some of your questions answered.
 Hopefully our Hot Sauce FAQ will help.
-Be sure to check out our DIY Hot Sauce Video which shows the entire process for making the hot sauce.
+Be sure to check out our DIY Hot Sauce Video, which shows the entire process for making the hot sauce.

 Q: What kind of shelf life can I expect for my hot sauce?

-A: 90 days refrigerated assuming you have taken the right precautions.
+A: Homemade hot sauce will have a shelf life of about 90 days in refrigeration assuming you have taken the right precautions.
 First and foremost you must sterilize everything you use to make and bottle your hot sauce.
 While vinegar and sugar are good preservatives, the fact that there are peppers and other vegetables in your sauce, limits the amount of safe shelf life.
-Don’t place any kinds of oil in your sauce, since it can introduce botulinium.
+Don’t place any kinds of oil in your sauce, since it can introduce botulinum.
 Thoroughly wash any fruit, vegetable or herbs you put into your sauce.
 If you have a tight seal and boil your sauce for at least 20 minutes, you can safely store the sauce on the shelf (in shaded and cool location) for 6 months.
-A rule of thumb is that a Hot Sauce recipe with at 20% vinegar will have a pH at a safe level for preserving.
+A rule of thumb is that a hot sauce recipe with at 20% vinegar will have a pH at a safe level for preserving.
 We suggest that your sauce be refrigerated until you intend to use if it has less than 20% vinegar.
 The smell and taste should be clear indicators if your sauce is or is not ready for prime time.

 Q: Should I add veggies to my hot sauce?